KuchiMercy/duru-mercy-portfolio/README.md

+Here's the link to the deployed project: https://duru-mercy.vercel.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.